 What’s the difference between literary elements vs. literary devices?

-Literary elements are things that every single story needs to have in order to exist—they’re the architectural foundation.
+These are things that every single story needs to have in order to exist—they’re the architectural foundation.
 Without them, your story is like a house without any supports; it’ll collapse into a sad, lifeless pile of rubble, and you’ll hear your parents tossing around unfeeling words like “day job” when talking about your writing.

 You can have a very simple story without any literary devices at all, but it would do little other than serve a functional purpose of showing a beginning, middle, and end.
 Literary devices are what bring that basic story scaffolding to life for the reader.
 They’re what make the story yours.

-The 7 elements of literature, complete list
+The 7 elements of literature

-No matter what species your character belongs to, what their socio-ethno-economic background is, what planet they come from, or what time period they occupy, your characters will have innate needs and desires that we as human beings can see within ourselves.
+No matter what species your main character belongs to, what their socio-ethno-economic background is, what planet they come from, or what time period they occupy, your characters will have innate needs and desires that we as human beings can see within ourselves.
 The longing for independence, the desire to be loved, the need to feel safe are all things that most of us have experienced and can relate to when presented through the filter of story.

 The first step to using this literary element is easy, and what most new writers think of when they start thinking about characters. it’s simply asking yourself, who is this person?
 (And again, I’m using “person” in the broadest possible sense.)
 What makes them interesting?
 Why is this protagonist someone I might enjoy reading about?